ugscan/ugscan.github.io/terms.md

 Please purchase a subscription to become a Pro user to get these functions.
 You will pay in a fixed period, and the payment period is divided into each year.
 At the end of each subscription period, your subscription will automatically renew according to the subscription item you choose.
 If it succeed, the subscription authorization will be automatically extended for the same period unless you cancel it.
 You can cancel an auto-renewing subscription at any time (24 hours before the end of the current period) by visiting your Apple Account Subscription Management page.

+### UGScan and UGStudio
+UGStudio is an extension of the UGScan, which is used to make up for the lack of mobile phone memory and computing power.
+The professional version subscription will work on both the UGScan and UGStudio, and there is no need to purchase subscriptions repeatedly.

 ### Pricing
 We may also modify the prices of subscriptions in the future, and any changes to subscription prices will take effect after the end of the current period.
 If the price of the item you're subscribing to changes, you'll be alerted before auto-renewal, and you can choose to continue or cancel it.